-If the College has reason to believe that a student has violated the Student Conduct Code, the College shall conduct an investigation and follow up with the student in the appropriate manner.
+If the College has reason to believe that a student has violated the student conduct code, the College shall conduct an investigation and follow up with the student in the appropriate manner.

-Violations that threaten the health and safety of campus employees, other students, or visitors shall result in immediate dismissal from the college.
+Violations that threaten the health and safety of campus employees, other students, or visitors shall result in immediate dismissal from the College.

-Other Student Conduct violations shall be governed by a progressive disciplinary procedure.
-For isolated, minor Student Conduct Code violations, the College may decide to conduct academic advising and issue a verbal reminder of the Student Conduct Code, or to provide the student with written notice, as the College deems appropriate.
-The College may also decide to suspend or place a student on probation for a specified period of time, pending a full investigation of Student Conduct Code violations or as a form of corrective action short of dismissal from the College.
+Other student conduct code violations shall be governed by a progressive disciplinary procedure.
+For isolated, minor student conduct code violations, the College may decide to conduct academic advising and issue a verbal reminder of the student conduct code, or to provide the student with written notice, as the College deems appropriate.
+The College may also decide to suspend or place a student on probation for a specified period of time, pending a full investigation of student conduct code violations or as a form of corrective action short of dismissal from the College.

-First Offense

-A written warning.
-The student shall receive a letter which describes the specific examples of the student's misconduct and the consequences if further violations occur.
+First Offense - A written warning.
+The student shall receive a letter that describes the specific examples of the student's misconduct and the consequences if further violations occur.

-Second Offense

-Student dismissal.
+Second Offense - Student dismissal.
 Each student dismissed shall receive a dismissal letter from the campus, stating the reasons for dismissal and any applicable appeals procedures.